 Choosing this subject as a combined degree

-Film Studies is a popular joint degree choice, especially (but not exclusively) with cognate subjects such as Communication & Media, English or Music.
+Film Studies is a popular joint degree choice, especially (but not exclusively) with cognate subjects such as a language, Communication & Media, English or Music.
 A joint degree in Film Studies allows you to develop your understanding of film in the context of another discipline, and vice versa.

 Joint students in Film Studies take 60 credits in Film per year.
 In Year One your programme will not include FILM106 or COMM152.
 In Years Two and Three the full range of film modules are available to you, although the number which you select is limited to two per semester.
 In Year Three you may do a dissertation module in film or in your other joint subject (but not both).

 Department Key Facts